07 Jul 2022 | Test Takers Approach 7-Days Before IELTS Exam

 The types of questions in this section are matching headings, short answers, MCQs, sentence completion, flow-chart completion, summary completion, diagram labeling, etc.

-- Writing section - There are two questions in this section to be answered in 60 minutes.
+Writing section: There are two questions in this section to be answered in 60 minutes.
 This section tests the following skills:

 - Ability to properly summarize the most relevant and essential information and trends.